Director General of Fair Trading v First National Bank plc: Judgment

 ‘The system of pre-emptive challenges is a more effective way of preventing the continuing use of unfair terms and changing contracting practice than ex casu actions: see Susan Bright, ‘Winning the battle against unfair contract terms’ (2000) 20 LS 331, 333-8.’

 He added that he was initially persuaded by the idea that because the legislation had excluded interest, the court could not, but had then decided that because the legislation did not exclude expressly or by necessary implication that interest can accrue, the contract term was fair.

-Lord Hope, Millett and Rodger concurred.
+Lords Hope, Millett and Rodger concurred.

 Significance

 Andrew Burrows writes that because good faith was said to mean ‘fair and open dealing’ and ‘significant imbalance’ meant ‘substantive unfairness’, both procedural and substantive unfairness is encompassed within the meaning of regulation 5(1).
-He also asks whether the court should have deferred to the Director General’s view of what was unfair, recognising respective institutional competence.
+He also asks whether the court should have deferred to the Director General's view of what was unfair, recognising respective institutional competence.